The Science Behind LED Light Therapy

 LED therapy is an effective way of treating a number of skin concerns such as acne, dullness and redness.
 If you have autoimmune issues such as rosacea, eczema or inflammation then LED therapy can help reduce these symptoms.

-BUT not all LED devices are created equal.
+Not all LED devices are created equal

+When choosing for the right home - use LED mask, the amount of light emitted from the bulbs really does make all the difference.
 When selecting an LED face mask, one of the most important factors is the irradiance - the amount of light energy delivered to the skin, measured in mW/cm2 (milliwatts per square centimeter).
 This determines how effectively the light can stimulate biological processes in the skin.
+Light therapy works through photobiomodulation, where light at specific wavelengths stimulates cellular functions, there is a therapeutic window - too little energy wont trigger a biological response, and too much may reduce efficiency or cause irritation.

-Low irradiance (<10 mW/cm2): often not strong enough to penetrate deeply or produce noticeable results.
+often not strong enough to penetrate deeply or produce noticeable results.

-Optimal range (10-50 mW/cm2): Clinically shown to stimulate ATP production, increase collagen, reduce inflammation, and kill acne bacteria.
+Clinically shown to stimulate ATP production, increase collagen, reduce inflammation, and kill acne bacteria.

-Hight but safe levels (>50 mW/cm2): Can be effective if properly timed and used with safety measures.
+Can be effective if properly timed and used with safety measures.

-Does LED therapy actually work?
+Does LED theapy actually work?

-Supporting Collagen Production
+Supports Collagen Production

 Red LED light is known for its ability to penetrate deeply into the skin, reaching the dermis layer where collagen production occurs.
 By stimulating fibroblasts (cells responsible for collagen synthesis), red light can help improve skin elasticity, reduce fine lines, and give skin a firmer, more youthful appearance.